OmarYoussefElgoerany/Stock/README.md

 # Stock Project
-CRUD on Store Page.
-CRUD on Item Page
-Page to increace stock of specific item in specific store (as purchase) by Ajax.
+CRUD on Store and Item Page and Page to increace stock of specific item in specific store (as purchase) by Ajax.